Skip to content

 Timestable RockStars and Numbots

-TTRS focussing on the children's timestables and linked division facts, whereas Numbots practises number bonds and using them in different contexts.
+TTRS focusses on the children's timetables and linked division facts, whereas Numbots practises number bonds and using them in different contexts.

 The practise takes the form of a number of different games, where the children can earn coins which can be exchanged for changes in costume for their avatar.